 - Resources at your disposal (facility, lab, computers, personnel, etc.)

 - Budget Justification

 All basic and clinical research into childhood cancers will be considered with priority given to innovative ideas, even those representing a new direction for the research team.
-Applications will be reviewed by our Scientific Advisory Board with recommendations presented to the Board of Directors.
+Applications will be reviewed by our Scientific Advisory Board with recommendations presented to the Board of Directors for financial approval.

 Terms and Conditions

 The highest scientific and ethical standards for responsible conduct of research are expected by the Foundation.
 Upon request, written summaries of the research progress will be provided by the award recipients to the Kate Amato Foundation.